friends-of-presta/security-advisories/_posts/2023-10-31-facebookconversiontrackingplus.md

 severity: "medium (7.5), GDPR violation"
 ---

-In the module "Pixel Plus: Events + CAPI + Pixel Catalog for Facebook Module" (facebookconversiontrackingplus) up to version 2.4.8 from Smart Modules for PrestaShop, a guest can download personal informations without restriction.
+In the module "Pixel Plus: Events + CAPI + Pixel Catalog for Facebook" (facebookconversiontrackingplus) up to version 2.4.8 from Smart Modules for PrestaShop, a guest can download personal informations without restriction.

 ## Summary